Patient education: Diet and health (Beyond the Basics)

-Avoid sugar-sweetened beverages and excessive alcohol intake.
+Avoid sugary drinks and excessive alcohol intake.
 Tips for achieving this goal include:

 ●Choose non-sweetened and non-alcoholic beverages, like water, at meals and parties.

 ●Avoid occasions centered around alcohol.

-●Avoid making sugar-sweetened beverages and alcohol an essential part of family gatherings.
+●Avoid making sugary drinks and alcohol an essential part of family gatherings.

 Keep calorie intake balanced with needs and activity level.
 (See "Patient information: Exercise (Beyond the Basics)".)